If You're Experiencing Relationship Violence

 Let a friend or loved one know about what you are experiencing.

 Confidential resources you can speak with are available on campus such as CAPS and advocates at CARE.

 If you decide to leave the relationship, develop a safety plan (with a CARE advocate if you choose).
 A safety plan can include asking a trusted friend for help, signing off social media, choosing a safe place to stay, and collecting money, emergency phone numbers, and a bag of clothes so you can leave quickly.
 You can find some information and safety planning tools later on this page.

 You know your relationship best and you can trust your feelings of danger.
 Still, all your feelings about the relationship are valid; allow yourself forgiveness and challenge feelings of self-blame.

-You have the option of seeking an institutional hearing through UHAS, the University Hearing and Appeals System.
+You have the option of making a report through the Office of Civil Rights and Title IX Compliance.
 CARE staff can give you additional insight and support for this process.